How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Keep a Distance of 1 Meter (3 Feet) or More

 Generally, wide-angle lenses are not optimal for taking passport photos.
-They can be used, but you must pay extra attention to keep a distance of at least 1 meter (3 feet) to the subject!
-You must keep the distance even if it means that the subject seems small and doesn’t fill the frame.
+They can be used, but you must pay extra attention to keeping a distance of at least 1 meter (3 feet) from the subject!
+You must keep the distance even if the subject seems small and doesn’t fill the frame.
 Otherwise, the subject’s face will get distorted.

 If you already didn’t, read the first sub-section to learn more.

 If your smartphone has one camera lens on the back, it’s a wide-angle lens.
-In 2022, more and more smartphones have many lenses with different focal lengths.
-If your camera has a “telephoto” lens (allows you to take photos of faraway objects), use it.
+In 2025, more smartphones have many lenses with different focal lengths.
+If your camera has a “telephoto” lens (which allows you to take photos of faraway objects), use it.
 Otherwise, the default lens is fine.

 The telephoto lens is typically automatically selected when you select portrait mode.
-The telephoto lens is also typically selected in normal photo mode when you use 2x or greater zoom.
+It is also typically selected in normal photo mode when you use 2x or greater zoom.

 Camera Settings for a Passport Photo - Use Zoom Wisely